Skip to content

 The grandparent: Pelli-Robson (1988)

 The output is a single number: log contrast sensitivity at one spatial frequency.
-Healthy young adult monocular values are around 1.84 log units at age 20-39, declining to about 1.68 by age 60 and above; binocular sensitivity is roughly 0.15 log units higher (Mäntyjärvi & Laitinen, 2001).
-Test-retest repeatability on the chart itself is approximately ±0.15 log units, with the smallest clinically meaningful change conventionally taken as ±0.30 log units (Pelli, Robson & Wilkins, 1988).
+Healthy young adult monocular values are around 1.84 log units at age 20-39, declining to about 1.68 by age 60 and above; binocular sensitivity is roughly 0.15 log units higher.2 Test-retest repeatability on the chart itself is approximately ±0.15 log units (about one chart step), with the smallest clinically meaningful change conventionally taken as ±0.30 log units.3 Those repeatability figures come from Elliott, Sanderson and Conkey's 1990 reliability study — not from the original 1988 design paper, a distinction worth keeping straight since the two are often conflated.

 Strengths: simplicity, speed (under two minutes), and three decades of accumulated normative data.
 The limits follow from the design.
 It samples one spatial frequency; a patient with a mid-band CSF deficit at 4-6 cpd and intact low-frequency sensitivity may score normally.
 Chart contrast depends on print quality and ambient illumination; a faded chart or a darker room shifts the effective contrast.
 And the letter task confounds visual sensitivity with letter-recognition variance, which matters for non-native readers and dyslexic observers.